 Your most precious assets have nothing to do with the car you drive, the type of phone you use, or the clothes you wear.
 They’re replaceable.
 The things that are most important aren’t actually things, they’re people.
-Your family members are irreplaceable.
+Your family members are irreplaceable, and this is why having health insurance for your family members from bear river insurance is important.
 You’d do anything in your power to make sure they’re healthy and happy, right?

 So, do you have an emergency preparedness kit and plan?